Update cookies preferences

 Physical therapy specialties

-There are Nine (9) types of physical therapy specialties that you can pursue, this are:
+There are Nine (9) types of physical therapy specialties that you can pursue, these are:

 If you have a passion for helping others and a strong interest in human anatomy and physiology, a career in physical therapy may be the perfect choice for you.